AndrewRayCode/cloudspawn/README.md

 you may omit the `.content` element.

-You can change the color of the cloud by changing the background color of the `.container` element as well as the `.bubble` element.
-The bottom bubbles also have a class of .bubble-bottom if you wish to style them differently.
+You can change the color of the cloud by changing the background color of the `.container` element as well as the `.cloud-bubble` element.
+The bottom bubbles also have a class of .cloud-bubble-bottom if you wish to style them differently.

 Chaining when it's done is easy enough, just listen for the animation to finish